How Does a WMS Work?

 - Staff Productivity

 Items picked/stored per person, throughput, pick journey time, errors, and which staff have been allocated to specific tasks.

 Depending on how the WMS system has been configured, this data will be used to understand how the processes are working and where everything is located at any given time.

 How the WMS benefits the warehouse

-Once you have sight of this information it will help you plan and organise the warehouse far more efficiently.
-You will have a clearer idea on the amount of staff that should be allocated to certain tasks to ensure your SKU is being maximised wherever possible.
+Once you have sight of this information it will help you plan and organize the warehouse far more efficiently.
+You will have a clearer idea of the amount of staff that should be allocated to certain tasks to ensure your SKU is being maximised wherever possible.
 Storage space can be put to use more effectively and goods can be stored in areas that can increase the throughput.

-The end goal is, of course, improving the service your offer to your customers.
+The end goal is, of course, to improve the service your offer to your customers.
 This can only be done by making the in-house processes and use of the staff more efficient.
 The installation of a WMS system will help to create a leaner picking and packing process.
-This should help you to avoid the development of bottlenecks, or for any major delays occurring in this early stage of the supply chain.
+This should help you to avoid the development of bottlenecks, or any major delays occurring in this early stage of the supply chain.

 The use of this sort of data will soon become invaluable after the WMS has been installed.
 Your logistical footprint becomes leaner and far more effective in achieving its goals at both ends of the supply chain.
-From shipping and stock handling, through to processing returned goods, it helps to reduce sale losses and improve customer satisfaction.
+From shipping and stock handling to processing returned goods, it helps to reduce sale losses and improve customer satisfaction.